seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 - Ellie: Make sure that all pages have the same icons on the bottom bar

 TO DO: List any others we have here.
 I feel like we should have more revisions between these two parts.
+### Stakeholder Review: Yuina

+**Who:** Yuina

+- Naive user
+- Org leader (president of ISO: International Student Organization)

+**When:** 2/27/2025

+#### Narrative

+We decided not to give a full explanation of the app to Yuina, instead asking her what she thought an app called "GetGrinnected" would do.
+Then, we had her go though the app as she saw fit, mostly not providing direct guidance on what different buttons did.

+When it came to some of the org leader role specific things (creating and saving events) we did provide pointers for where to click such as clicking on the "+" button on the calendar.

+#### Team roles
+- Ellie was computer
+- Budhil and Anthony were facilitators
+- almond and Michael were note takers
+- Ethan could not attend due to scheduling

+#### User stories activated

+- Connect wih other SEPCs (orgs) to collaborate on a larger scale event (Ji-Ho)
+- Students easily be able to contact the SEPC (org) (Ji-Ho)
+- Distribute tickets so event's don't overfill (Ochen)
+- Send notifications to an org mailing list (Ochen)
+- Save events of interest (Jessica)

+#### Session notes

+##### Pre-testing questions

+What do you think an app called "GetGrinnected" would do, knowing nothing else about it?
+- Help get connected with other Grinnellians?

+##### Testing: Personal account

+Cleaned-up version of live meeting notes.

+---

+Decided to skip the intro survey, since it was optional.
+- When asked afterwards, said this was because she didn't think it would be necessary at that point.

+Went straight to the tags selector, could be because she saw the tags view by mistake but this is still worth noting

+Then clicks the date filter, but decides not to do it after seeing the menu.

+Favorites an event, after checking that she can do that.

+Not sure what calendar button is on the home screen
+- Agrees the icon on other screens is easier to understand.
+This specific instance is just not.
+    - Seems to be an issue of drawing style.
+Calendar should be more grid, less lines, pictorally

+In settings, clicks on find orgs and taps AAA.
+That pulls up the info box for AAA, and she hearts it.
+- It takes a few layers of taps to get back to the settings page.

+**EXTRA IMPORTANT**: "Is there more to see for the orgs, what events they have and stuff?"
+- Feature request for being able to somehow see org-specific events *from this page*

+##### Testing: Student Org account

+Switches from personal to student org account, it seems like that UI element reads well.
+Although she seems very quick at understanding all sorts of UI stuff, which not all testers have been--so take this with a grain of salt.

+We pretend she already registered an org account, skipping those steps for now

+Now, in calendar view, we direct her to the plus button to create an event.
+She clicks it and goes over the event creation screen.

+- "Can I make my own tags?" -> has been asked before.
+Our answer is no, but we've been wanting to reach out to orgs and ask them what tags they want.

+Uploads the poster for the event.

+Asks if she can also add the time, the answer to this is yes.

+Decides to post the event immediately when it's done.

+On the favorites screen:
+- "Does this show the stuff I've favoritied?
+Like the org and the event"
+    - What would make sense to you? -> "Only showing the events"
+- "Can I filter the favorites by org?"
+- "How can you tell it is popular?" -> lots of people liked it
+    - "Can you see how many people have liked it in the actual UI?"

+- "What does add collaborator do?"

+#### Feedback from the tester

+Unexpected positive things?
+- Really likes the calendar, you can see when everything is.
+    - Prefers month view to the scrolling view on the homepage
+    - Likes how it's filterable

+Negative things?
+- If there is a graphic for an event, can it show in the background?
+    - After meeting we made sure to talk a bit about the accessibility implications on this.
+It would need to be a compromise.
+- If you open the org page, graphics for that org could also be shown

+Why'd you skip the survey?
+What might encourage you to actually do it?
+- Skipped because felt unnecessary
+- Fewer questions might help
+- It could also ask about what orgs you wanna learn about, rather than what major you are.

+If we did a "would you like to take a short survey? y/n" would you be more likely to do that?
+- No, the format we use now would be more compelling

+Anything particularly intuitive or unintuitive in the UI?
+- Favorites view is good, does what she expects.
+- Wasn't sure what the calendar icon was
+- Didn't really know what the home button would do

+Looking ahead, you mentioned you wanted to create tags.
+Were there any in particular you had in mind?
+- International
+- Cost
+- If as an org you could make tags, she'd make an "ISO" tag.
+- Food is a good tag to have

+How was the experience between using the personal and student org account?
+- Very straightforward.

+What priveleges would you expect a student org account to have?
+- Security concern: You can only access student org email if your personal is linked, and this doesn’t seem to require that.

+General experience w/ event creation?
+- It would be nice if it showed on calendar as a draft when you save as a draft.

+How could the process of event creation be made more accessible?
+- Honestly, seems good as it is.
+- She doesn't have anything else she'd wanna see.

+If someone added your org as a collaborator, what would you expect that to look like?
+- If open events, should show up in there.
+But events on homepage & elsewhere don’t say what org it is.
+It could show the collaborating orgs.

+Thoughts on receiving notifications if an event is updated?
+- Very common for location or time to change.
+Would be nice.

+How do you believe this app would impact your day to day planning for org events?
+- Currently looks at 25live to do that
+- If this becomes a thing, it would be easier to access than that.
+- Tend to avoid similar events on the same day, this would be useful for that.

+As a leader of an MLC, are there any things your org needs that we don’t seem to offer or that general student orgs wouldn’t need?
+- An event they held last sem was a collab with almost all the international MLCS (ISO + 10 MLCs + other international cohorts).
+In terms of representing “rare birds”, would be nice to have them added even though they are not an org with the college.
+- If that could be seen visually, it would be nice.
+To show it’s a huge collaboration.

+Who should we reach out to about this to get the word out?
+- Probably not ITS
+- Vrinda Varia
+- Athletic departments

+#### Changes to test procedure for next user

+There is no next user we are testing with.
+If we did more paper prototyping, we would make these changes to the testing procedure.

+- Give slightly more background on our goals with the app

+Other than that, we're pretty happy with how our testing procedure went today.